Kubernetes API Concepts

 However:

-• you need more local (client) logic to build the patch; it helps a lot if you have a library implementation of JSON Patch, or even for making a JSON Patch specifically against Kubernetes
+• You need more local (client) logic to build the patch; it helps a lot if you have a library implementation of JSON Patch, or even for making a JSON Patch specifically against Kubernetes.

-• as the author of client software, you need to be careful when building the patch (the HTTP request body) not to drop fields (the order of operations matters)
+• As the author of client software, you need to be careful when building the patch (the HTTP request body) not to drop fields (the order of operations matters).

 HTTP PATCH using Server-Side Apply